khaled-rahman/FastFeatGen/README.md

 # FastFeatGen #

 This is a tool for faster feature extraction from genome sequences and making efficient prediction.
 To build efficient prediction model, user can go through the following instructions step by step.
-If user only wants to predict query sequences from our built model, then just go to step 'Make prediction for query sequences'.
+If user only wants to predict query sequences from our built model, then just go to step `Make prediction for query sequences`.
+Currently, FastFeatGen supports text file as shown in dataset.txt file in datasets directory; however, fasta file can also be used with a simple preprocessing.

 ## System Requirements ##